dhis2/notes/decisions/2020/11/25-usage-analytics-app-review.md

 - Update all dependencies (which would also address the cli style import sorting).
 - See if the state variables in the App.js component could be simplified a bit.
 There are quite a lot of them currently.
 - Parameter destructuring, should we destructure so it’s explicit, or pass params without destructuring for brevity (no conclusion yet)?
+- Some idiosyncracies that ended up in the refactor could probably have been avoided if multiple people had been involved from the start, like with the sms app refactor.
+Not much we can do about that now, but good to keep in mind for the future.

 ### Address in the PR